Shujaatmalik/Cr-Prom/README.md

 # Cr-Prom
-A Convolutional Neural Network-based Model for the Prediction of Rice Promoters Dataset
-Dataset folder contain used dataset in Cr-Prom for Training and Testing
+A Convolutional Neural Network-based Model for the Prediction of Rice Promoters Dataset is uploaded that is use in Cr-Prom for Training and Testing